yunusskeete/sisglib/README.md

 # sisglib
-Spatial Intelligence Scene Generation Library

-**Spatial Intelligence Scene Generation Library**
+**Spatial Intelligence Scene Generation Library:**
 A unified toolkit for developing, evaluating, and deploying 3D scene generation algorithms - built for research and production.

+**For researchers:**
-**For researchers:** The *OpenAI Gym* of 3D scene generation - a common framework for implementing, testing, and benchmarking novel approaches.
+The *OpenAI Gym* of 3D scene generation - a common framework for implementing, testing, and benchmarking novel approaches.

+**For engineers:**
-**For engineers:** The *Hugging Face Transformers* of 3D scene generation - a modular foundation for building, integrating, and deploying systems in real-world pipelines.
+The *Hugging Face Transformers* of 3D scene generation - a modular foundation for building, integrating, and deploying systems in real-world pipelines.

 ## Quickstart:
 - Playable and editable 3D scenes for Blender, Unity, Unreal, etc. with a simple, modular API.